fairmodels/fairmodels.github.io/index.md

 title: Home
 layout: home
 nav_order: 1
-description: "The Fairtrain project aims to create a more equitable AI landscape by expanding linguistic representation in training datasets."
+description: "The Fairmodels project aims to create a more equitable AI landscape by expanding linguistic representation in small and large language models."
-tags: [home, fairtrain, AI, language diversity]
+tags: [home, fairmodels, AI, language diversity]
 permalink: /
 ---